t3moses/Crews/README.txt

 The skill field contains integer values 0 ..
 2. 0 for novice, 1 for basic qualified, 2 for experienced.
 The whitelist field contains a list of boats in the subject's whitelist.
 Boats in the list must be separated by ;.

+Outputs

+A graph of loss against iteration is displayed.

+The final crew is displayed as an HTML table.
+This can be cut-and-pasted into a Web page iFrame.

 Set-up

 Use a text editor or spreadsheet program to create the following files:

-boats data.txt // This is the authoritative source of boat data, including names. sailors data.txt // This is the authoritative source of sailor data, including names. boats available.txt // This is the authoritative source of event dates. sailors available.txt
+boats data.txt // This is the authoritative source of boat data, including names. sailors data.txt // This is the authoritative source of sailor data, including names.

+The following files may be created using a text editor or spreadsheet.
+In case they don't exist, they will be created when the program runs.
+However, files created in this way will contain no availability data.

+boats available.txt // This is the authoritative source of event dates. sailors available.txt